arrow arrow arrow arrow

 The Spanish settlers went to El Paso, which is present day Cuidád Jurez, after the Pueblo Revolt of 1680.
 Don Diego de Vargas lead the Spanish return to New Mexico between 1692-1696.

-bullet Noted events in his life and other information:
+bullet Noted events in his life were:

 He passed muster in September, 1680, as a married man with four small children and two servants, and was described in 1681 as a settler willing to return, thirty years old, married, and having a good stature with a fair and ruddy complexion.

-His wife, as learned from post-Reconquest sources, was Lucia Hurtado de Salas, who fled with him and their four little children in 1680.
+His wife, as learned from post-Reconquest sources, was Lucía Hurtado de Salas, who fled with him and their four little children in 1680.
 They returned with a much increased family in 1693.
 This is the most important Chaves family, being the only one to return with Vargas, and is thus the parent stem of succeeding generations in New Mexico.

-Origins of New Mexico Families, pgs.
-20-21.
+~Origins of New Mexico Families, pp. 20-21.

 By 1707 he and the family had moved to Atrisco, while Bernard and his young family remained at Bernalillo.
 At Atrisco Don Fernando made his last will on February 11, 1707, but he was still living as late as 1712.
 By 1716 he was referred to as dead.

 His widow, Lucia Hurtado de Salas, lived with some of her sons until her death on February 3, 1729.
-Their ten children are named in their father's will in this order: Bernardo, Pedro, Antonio, Isabel, Francisco, Luis Nicolas, Maria, Catalina, and Pedro Gomez Duran.
+Their ten children are named in their father's will in this order: Bernardo, Pedro, Antonio, Isabel, Francisco, Luis, Nicolas, Maria, Catalina, and Pedro Gomez Duran.
 The four eldest had been born before 1680 in the Sandia-Bernalillo area; the rest at Guadalupe del Paso.

 Before his marriage Don Fernando had a natural daughter, Clara de Chaves, mother not known, who became the wife of Juan de la Mora Pineda.